josev2046/Integrating-SharePoint-Online-and-Vimeo-for-Audiovisual-Archival-Management-and-Discovery/README.md

 ---

-## SharePoint Permissions: user management & access control
+## SharePoint permissions: user management & access control

 This diagram conveys the basic principles of user management via Azure Active Directory and how permissions operate within SharePoint, encompassing roles and the concept of inheritance.